Mike11199/SpaceTau-Flask-and-MySQL-App-CS340/README.md

 https://spacetau.herokuapp.com/parts-and-spacecraft

+- CS 340 Portfolio Project allowed to be hosted on a public repository.
 - Deployed to Heroku with continuous deployment.
 The heroku build is redeployed whenever changes are pushed to the github branch 'herokudeployment'.
 - Uses JawsDB Maria as an external database for MySQL, using MariaDB.

 # Overview